Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 If you are an Iranian national, read this section twice

 This memo does not stand alone, and that is the part that matters most for the clients we serve.
-It is the latest entry in a sequence of 2025–2026 USCIS actions tightening discretionary adjudication — including periods of enhanced vetting, adjudicatory pauses, and heightened discretionary scrutiny affecting applicants from certain designated "high-risk" countries, and a November 2025 Policy Manual update implementing Presidential Proclamation 10949.
+It is the latest entry in a sequence of 2025–2026 USCIS actions tightening discretionary adjudication — including periods of enhanced vetting, adjudicatory pauses, and heightened discretionary scrutiny affecting applicants from certain designated "high-risk" countries, and USCIS Policy Alert PA-2025-26 (November 27, 2025), which folded Presidential Proclamation 10949 into the Policy Manual's discretionary framework.

-Under that update, USCIS directs officers to weigh the country-specific national security and public-safety concerns identified in PP 10949 as significant discretionary considerations in benefit adjudications — and that expressly includes adjustment of status.
+Under that guidance, USCIS directs officers to treat relevant country-specific factors identified in PP 10949 — such as the insufficient vetting and screening information available from the listed countries — as significant negative factors in discretionary benefit adjudications, and it expressly reaches adjustment of status.
 Iran is one of the nineteen designated countries.
-(The official summary of that change is in the USCIS Policy Manual update of November 27, 2025.)
+(The official text is USCIS Policy Alert PA-2025-26, available through the USCIS Policy Manual updates page.)

 Consular processing vs. adjustment: the calculus just shifted

 For years, adjusting inside the U.S. was the default reflex — you avoid international travel, you keep working, you wait it out at home.
-PM-602-0199 quietly raises the cost of that reflex by making the choice to adjust a point the government can hold against you.
-That does not mean consular processing is suddenly the right answer for everyone; it carries its own serious risks.
-But the comparison now deserves real analysis in close cases rather than an automatic default.
+PM-602-0199 quietly raises the cost of that reflex by making the choice to adjust a point the government can hold against you, and the May 22 announcement made the steering explicit, openly telling temporary entrants to "return to their home country to apply."
+The May 29 DHS clarification softens the messaging on this point but does not retract the underlying instruction.
+The choice is now genuinely case-specific — not a default.

 Consideration | Adjustment of Status (in the U.S.) | Consular Processing (abroad) |